wkasdorp/Azure-Batch/README.md

     }
 }
 ```
-There is just one line for the calculation `[numerics.biginteger]::pow(2,$n)-1`.
+There is just one line for the actual calculation: `[numerics.biginteger]::pow(2,$n)-1`.
 The rest is converting the result into human readable form.

 The walkthrough has the following files.
 * *Create-BatchAccountMersenne.ps1*: Create an Azure Batch account, corresponding storage account, Mersenne package, and a pool of VMs to run the code.